lyndon025/playtested/src/content/article/2023-03-16-final-fantasy-and-pokemon-had-a-baby--first-impressions---evertale.md

 ---
-title: "Final Fantasy and Pokemon had a baby | First Impressions - Evertale"
+author: lyndonguitar
+category: Review
-description: "Evertale would probably be an accurate game to show as an example if somebody asked the question, What If Pokemon and Final Fantasy had a child and released it on mobile platforms?"
+description: Evertale would probably be an accurate game to show as an example if somebody asked the question, What If Pokemon and Final Fantasy had a child and released it on mobile platforms?
+featured: false
 pubDate: 2023-03-16
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "evertale"]
+tags:
-featured: false
+- taptap
+- evertale
-thumb: "/images/reviews/2023-03-16-final-fantasy-and-pokemon-had-a-baby--first-impressions---evertale-0.avif"
+thumb: /images/reviews/2023-03-16-final-fantasy-and-pokemon-had-a-baby--first-impressions---evertale-0.avif
+title: Final Fantasy and Pokemon had a baby | First Impressions - Evertale
 ---

 <div class="gallery">